grafana/k6-operator/docs/crd-generated.md

-TestRun is the Schema for the testruns API
+TestRun is the Schema for the testruns API.

 <table>
     <thead>